rjspencer/docs/theming.md

 lt
 :	check to see if the user is less than a specific tier

+### if:UserEventAttendingStatus
+Checks to see the status of the event the user is attending

+status
+:	what status to check

+	accepted values are `yes`, `no`, or `maybe`

 ### if:UserHasTwitterConnected
 Checks to see if the currently logged in user has Twitter connected